 - 1. You will be provided with a booklet of with the class material.
+The tuition for the course is \$40.
 The material is the property of Professional Direction.
-This is one section of the Advanced Real Estate Practices Class - 2.
+Tuition can be paid by sending a check or using payment link on the front of the website. - 2.
 The course has been divided up into one-hour sessions.
 In Washington State a "clock hour" is 50 minutes.
 There are questions about each session.
 They can be answered while reading the material, at the end of the session, or at the end. - 3.
-Answer the questions in the Workbook and complete the final test... - 4.
+Answer the questions on the quiz answer sheet. - 4.
 If you have any questions regarding the material or the questions, don't hesitate to call or email Natalie Danielson. - 5.
-Email Workbook answers and Evaluation to Professional Direction. - 6.
+Email Answer Sheet and Evaluation to Professional Direction. - 6.
 The certificate will be mailed probably within HOURS depending on the time of day, etc.!!!!